orxfun/orx-parallel/examples/wasm_perf/README.md

 `PAR_NUM_THREADS` supports values in `1..16`.

+The benchmark UI also exposes a "Number of threads" input.
+It starts with the same value as `PAR_NUM_THREADS`, but you can change it before running the benchmark.
+That input is used for `orx` and `orx-rayon`; `rayon` ignores it.

 `npm run preview` also rebuilds first, so `PAR_POOL_VARIANT=orx PAR_NUM_THREADS=8 npm run preview` will serve the selected variant and thread count.

 4. Open the shown URL and run benchmark with these Step 1 defaults: